Saurabhk119k/Saurabhk119k/README.md

 🎓 MBA Final Year | IIT Kanpur
 📊 Aspiring Business Analyst | Data Analyst | Data Consultant
-🔍 Passionate about Data Analytics, Business Intelligence, and Problem-Solving
+🔍 Passionate about Data Analytics, Business Intelligence, and Problem-Solving I also have past experience in procurement and supply chain in Manufacturing Sector

 ---